-Visual Arts involves students in artmaking, art criticism and art history.
+Visual Arts involves students in art making, art criticism and art history.
+Students develop their own artworks, culminating in a 'body of work' in the HSC course.
 Students critically and historically investigate artworks, critics, historians and artists from Australia as well as those from other cultures, traditions and times.

-The Preliminary course is broadly focused, while the HSC course provides for deeper and more complex investigations.
+The Year 11 course is broadly focused, while the Year 12 course provides for deeper and more complex investigations.
+While the course builds on Visual Arts courses in Stages 4 and 5, it also caters for students with more limited experience in Visual Arts.

-Preliminary Course learning opportunities focus on:
+Learning opportunities focus on:

-- the nature of practice in artmaking, art criticism and art history through different investigations - the role and function of artists, artworks, the world and audiences in the artworld - the different ways the visual arts may be interpreted and how students might develop their own informed points of view - how students may develop meaning and focus and interest in their work - building understandings over time through various investigations and working in different forms.
+- the nature of practice in art making, art criticism and art history through different investigations - the role and function of artists, artworks, the world and audiences in the art world - the different ways the visual arts may be interpreted and how students might develop their own informed points of view - how students may develop meaning and focus and interest in their work - building understandings over time through various investigations and working in different forms.